Kawamashi/qmk_modules/layer_word/readme.md

 ## Layer Word

 **Layer Word** is a concept similar to Caps Word, but applied to layers.
-When a Layer Word is enabled, the appropriate layer is activated, and stays active until a word-breaking character is tapped.
+When a Layer Word is enabled, the corresponding layer is activated, and stays active until a word-breaking character is tapped.
 For example, the Layer Word related to my number layer remains active as long as I type numeric symbols.
 The keycodes that allow each Layer Word to continue are defined by the user.

 Only one Layer Word can be active at a time to avoid messing up with the layer stack.
 A timeout can also be defined, to automatically deactivate Layer Words after a period of keyboard inactivity.